 Family Self Sufficiency and Other Resident Programs

-The Section 8 Housing Choice Voucher Family Self-Sufficiency Program is designed to assist program participants achieve economic independence and self-sufficiency.
-The Coordinator meets with each resident to determine a plan of action for achieving his or her goals.
-Residents are required to develop a contract, and have up to five years to meet their goals.
-The FSS coordinator works with program participants to achieve their goals and provide opportunities in education, job training, counseling or other forms of social service.
+The Family Self-Sufficiency Program is designed to assist program participants achieve economic independence and self-sufficiency.
+The program is open to residents of Public Housing and participants of the Housing Choice Voucher Program.
+The Coordinator meets with the Head of Household to determine a plan of action for achieving his or her goals.
+Participants are required to sign a contract and have up to five years to meet their goals.
+The FSS Coordinator works with program participants to achieve their goals and provide opportunities in education, job training, counseling or other forms of social service.

-Under both programs, an escrow or savings account is established on their behalf.
+Under the program, an escrow or savings account is established on their behalf.
 When program participants complete the five-year program, the funds in this escrow account are given to them.

 Elderly and Disabled